 For general help requests, please call 541-737-8787 or submit an online support ticket.

-If your department is interested in becoming a Community Network Customer, please contact contact Lucas Turpin, Interim Director, 541-737-2880, for more information.
+If your department is interested in becoming a Community Network customer, please contact Scott Emery, Director of Technology Support Services, 541-737-2880, for more information.

 Welcome to MyCN.
 Using MyCN, you can access your Community Network (CN) email, home directory, shared directory, and change your password from any location in the world.